Washburn Fair Oaks Park

 About the Location

-The park offers views of the downtown Minneapolis skyline, adding to its scenic appeal.
-Its location near cultural institutions makes it a popular spot for art enthusiasts and local residents alike.
+One of the unexpected perks?
+The park offers lovely views of the downtown Minneapolis skyline, giving you that perfect urban-meets-nature experience.
+And its location near cultural hotspots makes it a favorite for both art lovers and locals looking for a quick escape.

 All Features & Facilities